Tuesday, March 31, 2015

 (Pulls out a cigarette, lights it.
 Starts coughing and hacking) Man, I wish I smoked, ‘cause that would’ve been a lot cooler.
 Maybe a little too Christopher Hitchens then I’d prefer, but still.
 Never did like him that much.

-Never did that find “Monopoly: Here & Now” computer game disk of mine.
+Never did find that “Monopoly: Here & Now” computer game disk of mine.
 It’s gotta be around here somewhere, right?

 I appreciate that that “MOVIES!” channel doesn’t edit for time or content.
 It might blur out nudity and language or something, but it’s good overall.
 Usually gives the right perspective for a film as well.
 The other channels, ThisTV, GetTV, is that it GetTV, they don’t always do that.